Forsythia Flowers and Plants and the Life of William Forsyth

-A Brief Biography of a Renowned Horticulturist
+A Brief Biography of William Forsyth

-Forsyth was born in the town of Oldmeldrum in Aberdeenshire.
+William Forsyth was born in the town of Oldmeldrum in Aberdeenshire.
 He received his training as a gardener at the Chelsea Physic Garden in London.
 The word "physic" in the garden's name means "healing".
 The Chelsea Physic Garden was founded in 1673 by the Worshipful Society of Apothecaries.
 Its goal was to teach apprentices about the medicinal capabilities of plants.
 The garden still exists today, although it's smaller in size than it was during Forsyth's time.

 Forsyth begun his career as a gardener for the Duke of Northumberland.
 He returned to the Chelsea Physic Garden in 1771 to become its head gardener.
 In 1784 he became an employee of King George the Third as the Chief Superintendent of the Royal Gardens at Kensington and King James's Palace.